hongchengzhu/Lombard-VLD/README.md

 First, you should download some necessary files, including dataset, file_list, stored model, etc.

-The download link is: [download link](https://drive.google.com/drive/folders/1FyE3JABE86trg5SPFKDSXm8ADRyhm_FU?usp=drive_link).
+The download link is: [link4](https://drive.google.com/drive/folders/1FyE3JABE86trg5SPFKDSXm8ADRyhm_FU?usp=drive_link).
 You are advised to download and move all folders to this project folder path.

 Then, RUN `python validateECAPAModelL_dif_1.py`, and this code will print `EER 0.24%`.
 These results correspond to the overall DB-MMLC results in Section 6.3 of our paper.